TPTPWorld/ServiceTools/GDVDir/README.txt

 Note that the -K flag requires a path starting from your LambdaPi directory somwhere above the example directory, e.g., here the example directory is GEO173+2, and I start from TestsForLambdaPi.

+To get open going ...
+    eval `opam env`

+To test a proof
+    lambdapi check Proof.lp